The Red List of Trains in Japan

 This article is about 185 series (electric).
 Do not be confused with KiHa 185 series (diesel).

 The 185 series lasted far longer than enthusiasts anticipated: all 224 carriages had been registered for use until 2013 (note that JR East has been known for replacing trains that are even less than 20 years old).
-The last regular services provided by the 185s were Odoriko, which were superseded by E257 series in 2021.
+The last regular services provided by the series were Odoriko, which were superseded by E257 series in 2021.

 Photos

-So-called "Shonan Block Livery" for those for Odoriko services.
+So-called "Shonan Block Livery" for Odoriko services.

 Shonan Livery modelled after JNR 80 series EMU repainted in 2010.
 It was restored to the Shonan Block Livery in 2013.